-- 1. Goals and objectives clearly stated, including targeted species and desired plant community that will be achieved. - 2.
-Pretreatment cover or density of the target plant(s) and the planned post-treatment cover or density and desired efficacy. - Maps, drawings, and/or narratives detailing or identifying areas to be treated, pattern of treatment (if applicable), number and frequency of treatments expected to be necessary to achieve the necessary level of target species control, and areas that will not be disturbed. - 4.
+- 1. Goals and objectives clearly stated. - 2.
+Pretreatment cover or density of the target plant(s) and the planned post-treatment cover or density and desired efficacy. - 3.
+Maps, drawings, and/or narratives detailing or identifying areas to be treated, pattern of treatment (if applicable), and areas that will not be disturbed. - 4.
 A monitoring plan that identifies what should be measured (including timing and frequency) and that documents the changes in the plant community (compare with objectives) will be implemented.